strotee/debotnet/themes/theme.md

 All design files are located in \bin\ directory of Debotnet and can be viewed as plain text, with an editor of your choice.

 # How to create a design file?
-Just copy one of the following [Template] sections (or create a new) into a text file, save it as .DESIGN filetype and move it to the above mentioned directory of Debotnet.
+Just copy one of the following [Theme] sections (or create a new) into a text file, save it as .DESIGN filetype and move it to the above mentioned directory of Debotnet.
 You're done!

+#### Info
+Debotnet 0.2.8 and earlier versions uses [Template] section for design elements.
+If you are wokring, with this versions, please replace in the .DESIGN files [Theme] > [Template]

 Full compatibility with Debotnet v0.2.2 and later.
 Some templates use design code of our app Roboget @https://github.com/mirinsoft/Roboget as the form UI is based upon this application.